-In the article below, you’ll find out which is the best mobile app to use, which website can help you see how you’ll look bald, and how to use Photoshop to virtually shave your head.
+This article explains how you can get a glimpse of your potential bald self.
+You’ll find out which is the best mobile app to use, which website can help you see how you’ll look bald, and how to use Photoshop to virtually shave your head.

-How to see what I would look like bald
+How do I see what I would look like bald?

 Here are the main ways to check what you’ll look like before you decide to brave the shave.

 Is there an app that will show me what I look like bald?